Early Pierre Chapo Pair of Lounge Chairs 'S10X' in Patinated Black Leather

 Pierre Chapo, pair of armchairs model 'S10X', elm, leather, France, circa 1964.

-This pair of lounge chairs is designed by Pierre Chapo.
+This design is an early edition, created according to the original craft methodology of Pierre Chapo.
 These comfortable armchairs in solid elmwood and black saddle leather of this specific set features a wonderful and rich patina.
 The set is therefore especially interesting as the aging of the leather creates a sculptural feeling and the version in black leather is rare.
 The chairs are based on Chapo's 48 x 72 assembly principle.
 The S10 chair is most likely a reference to Corbusier's LC2.
 It was a very popular chair when it first came out.
 The chair can be fully dismantled and is a wonderful example of a design with a complex assembly yet with a sober, modest aesthetic.
 The entire structure is held together by the tension of the leather seat on the frame.
 An expressive patina is visible on the natural leather.
 The sincere appearance and smart construction this model shows, characterizes the work Pierre Chapo is renowned for.
 The straight lines of the sturdy rectangular wooden frame nicely contrasts with the thin back and curved straps of the armrests.

-Pierre Chapo (1927-1987) was born in a family of craftsmen and trained as an architect in Paris.
-After spending many years traveling through south and North America, he and his partner Nicole set up Société Chapo, an architectural research consultancy and interior design firm.
+Pierre Chapo (1927-1987) was born in a family of craftsmen and trained as an architect at the École Nationale Supérieure des Beaux-Arts in Paris.
+Already from a young age, he felt the need to roam the world.
+He was only twenty-one when he left France in order to spend the next few years traveling through England and Scandinavia.
+In December of 1951, he was living back in Paris, where he met his future wife, Nicole.
+Their meeting was the beginning of a lifelong union.
+Together, the lovebirds travelled through South and North America being captivated by the architectural diversity.
+Back in France, he and his partner Nicole set up Société Chapo in 1957.
+Société Chapo was a design workshop and gallery in one where he showed his own creations.
+However, Nicole also presented her ceramics, and textiles here and they even exhibited other great designers of that period.
 In 1958, they opened their famous gallery at 14 Boulevard de l'Hopital.
 Chapo's work originated by means of special commissions that could later be adapted to universal needs.
-Chapo was inspired by Frank Lloyd Wright's balanced lines, Corbusier's research on proportions and the Minimalist tendencies of Bauhaus.
-Societe Chapo was a design workshop and gallery in one where Nicole presented ceramics, textiles and other design by the great designers of the day.
+Throughout his career, Chapo combined his interest for contemporary design with his love for traditional craftsmanship.
+In his designs, he was inspired by Frank Lloyd Wright's balanced lines, Corbusier's research on proportions and the ideas of Bauhaus.
 The three principles that motivated Pierre Chapo were 'material, form, and function.'
 He measured his furniture by means of golden ratio and used elmwood as his preferred material.
+Unfortunately, Chapo fell ill, and he died in 1987, however, until his last day, he kept on designing and working.

 VAT within the EU: When buying or delivering an item within the EU, VAT usually applies and will be added.